SACGF/variantgrid_docs/pathtests/pathtests.md

 # Pathology Tests

+**Note:** This is a diagnostic specific feature which may not be enabled on all systems

 Menu: **[tests] -> [manage tests]**

 Pathology Tests are curated, versioned gene lists offered as a diagnostic test.
 There can be multiple versions of a test.